-Aside from German and English, there are also other languages spoken in different parts of Germany.
-Some of these include Danish (in North Schleswig), Danish is spoken in this region because of the historical ties between Schleswig and Denmark.
+Aside from German and English, other languages are spoken in different parts of Germany.
+Some of these include Danish (in North Schleswig).
+Danish is spoken in this region because of the historical ties between Schleswig and Denmark.

-Yiddish is the Jewish language that is still spoken by some in Germany and Austria.
-Romani, which is a language of the Romani people, is also spoken in Germany.
+Yiddish is the Jewish language still spoken by some in Germany and Austria.
+Romani, a language of the Romani people, is also spoken in Germany.

-Flemish is also spoken in the north of Belgium, which is close to the German border.
+Flemish is also spoken in the north of Belgium, close to the German border.
 French is also spoken in some parts of Germany, particularly in the south near the French border.

 In conclusion, Standard German is the official language among all of the languages spoken in Germany.
-And besides their native languages, English and other foreign languages are also spoken in different parts of the country.
+Besides their native languages, English and other foreign languages are spoken in different parts of the country.
 This makes Germany very rich in culture and a very diverse country.

-With so many languages being spoken, it can be a little confusing for visitors when they travel to different parts of the country.
-But with a little effort, and maybe a few helpful phrases, anyone can get by in Germany.
+With so many languages being spoken, visitors traveling to different parts of the country can be slightly confusing.
+But with a little effort and maybe a few helpful phrases, anyone can get by in Germany.

 What are the four most spoken languages in Germany?